flame/libflame/BUILD.md

     Shared library is turned on by default.
 To generate Static library provide additional option -DBUILD_SHARED_LIBS=OFF

     compile library using following command.
-This will generate libflame.a/libflame.so library in the bin directory cmake --build . -j OR make -j
+This will generate libflame.a/libflame.so library in the lib directory cmake --build . -j OR make -j

 Linking with AOCL Utilities library